 What is Churn Rate?

-Churn rate is the percentage of customers who stop using your product or service during a specific time period.
-It’s like measuring how many customers wave goodbye and walk away.
+Churn rate is the percentage of customers who stop using your product or service during a specific time period — how many customers wave goodbye and walk away.
+Looking for typical rates by sector?
+See our deep dive on average churn rate benchmarks by industry.

 Why Churn Rate Matters